fivenorth-io/loop-sdk/docs/server.md

 });
 ```

-### Legacy Pending Network Fees
+### Pending Network Fees

-Some integrations may still use the legacy after-execution pending network fee helpers:
+Some integrations may use the pending network fee helpers:

 - `checkDueGas()`
 - `payGas(trackingId)`
 - `PaymentRequiredError`

 You should still handle `PaymentRequiredError` as a fallback.
-A `PaymentRequiredError` with a `trackingId` is a legacy pending network fee and can be paid with `payGas(...)`.
+A `PaymentRequiredError` with a `trackingId` is a pending network fee and can be paid with `payGas(...)`.
 A `PaymentRequiredError` without a `trackingId` can be a Fee Balance failure; check `error.message` / `error.code`, top up Fee Balance if needed, then retry the original transaction.

 ```javascript
 import { loop, PaymentRequiredError } from '@fivenorth/loop-sdk/server';